coreylane/slackrock/README.md

 Currently this model is only available in US West (Oregon, us-west-2).
 Change the `region` parameter in `samconfig.toml` and try it out!

 ## Can I customize the personality or overall tone of the responses?
 Absolutely!
 This is a very useful and often fun feature to experiment with.
-Simply adjust the [system prompt](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_runtime_Converse.html#bedrock-runtime_Converse-request-system) to the converse api call to influence how Bedrock models respond.
-You can fine-tune your system prompt to give your bot a more unique personality, meet specific constraints & business requirements, or add additional context.
+Modify the [system prompt](https://docs.aws.amazon.com/bedrock/latest/APIReference/API_runtime_Converse.html#bedrock-runtime_Converse-request-system) in the converse api call to influence how Bedrock models respond.
+You can fine-tune your system prompt to give your bot a more unique personality, adhere to specific constraints, meet business requirements, or add additional context for specific use cases.
 See: [Getting started with the Amazon Bedrock Converse API](https://community.aws/content/2hHgVE7Lz6Jj1vFv39zSzzlCilG/getting-started-with-the-amazon-bedrock-converse-api#setting-a-system-prompt).

-The default Slackrock system prompt simply instructs the models to use Slack compatible Markdown formatting.
-Anthropic has a great page to [learn more about system prompts](https://docs.anthropic.com/en/docs/system-prompts).
+The default Slackrock system prompt is simple, the response messages should be formatted with Slack flavored Markdown, however it's not perfect.
+Anthropic has great documentation on [system prompts](https://docs.anthropic.com/en/docs/system-prompts).

 Here is an example that will cause your app to respond to all queries